 As our testers evaluate each brand and its features, we consider why many people choose a new mattress in the first place.
 We consult sleep experts, physical therapists, occupational therapists, and pain specialists to understand what mattresses offer that make an overwhelmingly positive impact.

 Of our respondents, 42 percent decided to purchase a new mattress for “improved comfort and support for better sleep,” while only seven percent did so for “pain relief and targeted support.”
-The most common pain reported was lower back pain.
+The most common pain reported was lower back pain, which is why we reviewed the best mattresses for back pain.

 Despite only 42 percent of respondents prioritizing comfort and support for better sleep when shopping for a new mattress, 68 percent report sleeping longer on their new mattress, and 49 percent and 45 percent, respectively, say their stress and anxiety has improved after switching to their new mattress.
 Almost all mattress owners we surveyed (95 percent) are at least somewhat satisfied with their new mattress.